bernatze/Network_Cores/README.md

 Author: Bernat Corominas-Murtra (2021)

-Based on ther following Bibliography
+Based on the following Bibliography

 *K-core: